tony2001/ngx_http_pinba_module/README.md

 `pinba_server` - the adress of Pinba server.
 Should be a valid `host:port` or `ip_address:port` combination.
+You can add several of these separated by space.
+In that case the same data will be sent to all of these.

 `pinba_ignore_codes` - a list of HTTP status codes.
 Can be comma separated list or comma separated ranges of codes or both.